 The Right Type

 Callus removers come in multiple forms, from physical pumice stones, foot files, and razors to treatment gels and creams.
 Nail artist and LeChat Nails educator Syreeta Aaron says the first thing to look into when shopping for a callus remover is what type is best suited for your needs.
 “If there’s not a lot of buildup or dead skin, a cream is sufficient to use, along with a pumice stone,” she says.
-“A foot file is the least abrasive option, and is great for in-between maintenance after a callus has already been addressed.”
+“A foot file is the least abrasive option and is great for in-between maintenance after a callus has already been addressed.”

 Safe and Gentle

 Aaron also stresses the importance of using a product that's safe and gentle, even if you’re trying to remove a tougher callus.
 We’ve already mentioned the potential dangers of razors, but gel treatments—which are formulated with a mix of skincare acids to remove dead skin—can be very strong and irritating if not used correctly.
-They’re safe, but be sure to always follow manufacturer’s directions for use.
+They’re safe, but be sure to always follow the manufacturer’s directions for use.

 Easy to Use